CAMPAIGN

 Who can file a complaint?
 Do I need to live in San Francisco?

 Anyone can file a complaint with DPA.
-You can file about something that happened to you, or about something that happened to somebody else.
-You do not need to live in San Francisco, be a United States citizen, or speak English.
+No, you don't need to live in San Francisco.
 Complaints may be submitted by anyone who witnesses or experiences alleged police misconduct.

 What information should I include in my complaint?